PietroMsn/GIM3D/README.md

 # Scanned GIM3D

-GIM3D (Garments In Motion 3D) is a synthetic dataset of clothed 3D human characters in different poses.
-The over 4000 3D models in this dataset are produced by a physical simulation of clothes with different fabrics, sizes, and tightness, using animated human avatars having a large variety of shapes.
+Scanned GIM3D is an extension of GIM3D (Garments In Motion 3D) plus, a synthetic dataset of clothed 3D human characters in different poses.
+The over 3000 3D models in this dataset are produced by a physical simulation of clothes with different fabrics, sizes, and tightness, using animated human avatars having a large variety of shapes.
 Our dataset is composed of single meshes created to simulate 3D scans, with labels for the separate clothes and the visible body parts.
-See the original paper for more info.
+Respect to GIM3D we use a synthetic scanner simulator to reproduce the 3D scan effect to our synthetic pointclouds.
+The dataset include also all the labels to perform the multilayer segmentation described in the paper "Point Cloud Segmentation for 3d Clothed Human Layering", including the body adeherence label.
+See the paper for more info.

 <p align="center">
 <img src="pipeline_dataset2.png"